There is no Enriques surface over the integers: Surfaces with restricted configurations

 \section{Surfaces with restricted configurations}

 \mylabel{Restricted configurations}

 Let $k$ be an algebraically closed ground field $k$ of arbitrary characteristic $p\geq 0$, and $Y$ be a classical Enriques surface.
 The goal of this section is to show that certain configurations of $(-2)$-curves cannot exist, once one imposes rather severe restrictions on the configuration of reducible fibers in genus-one fibrations.
-The following was already used in Sections \ref{Elimination I4*} and \ref{Elimination III*}:

-\begin{proposition} \mylabel{no I4*+R} Suppose the classical Enriques surface $Y$ has the following properties: \begin{enumerate} \item In each genus-one fibration $Y\ra\PP^1$ with at least three reducible fibers, two of them are multiple. \item There is no fibration having a multiple fiber with Kodaira symbol $\I_4^*$. \end{enumerate} Then there is no configuration $C_0+\ldots+C_8+R$ of ten $(-2)$-curves on $Y$ with simple normal crossings and the following dual graph:

-Also, there is no configuration of eleven $(-2)$-curves $C_0+\ldots+C_8+C_0'+C_1'$ with simple normal crossings and the following dual graph: